 IMPORTANT MONTHLY BAH CHANGE—PLEASE READ!

 Although the BAH rate has changed, rates are not adjusted until August 1.
 BAH will continue to be $1986.00 per month through the Spring and Summer terms.
-As of August 1, 2014 the BAH rate for students attending Brookdale Community College (assuming full-time status, a full month of class and full 100% eligibility) is $2232.00.
+As of October 1, 2015 the BAH rate published by the Department of Defense for students attending Brookdale Community College (assuming full-time status, a full month of class and full 100% eligibility) is $2532.00.

 Please read this information in its entirety.

 In order to meet the full BAH requirements for Fall 2015 you must be enrolled in 12 or more credits.
 The minimum credit requirement (at least 51% of full-time) will be 7 credits to receive BAH at the 60% payment rate.
 Please keep in mind, if you choose to enroll in less than 12 credits the VA will calculate your BAH payment based on two variables; 1) the percentage for which you are eligible for the benefit and 2) the percentage of credits you are taking as they compare to the full-time 12 credit rate.
 The credit rate is then rounded to the closest 10% (up or down).
 For example, if you are eligible for 100% of the GI Bill and choose to take 10 credits, you would be eligible for an 80% payment of BAH each month.